immagine/goodday/README.md

-shitday
+Good day
 =======

-Shitday for Android lets you track how shitty is your life, by answering a short question, "Was this a shitty day?" every night.
+Goodday for Android lets you track how good is your life, by answering a short question, "Was this a Good day?" every night.